TheOtherRolesAU/TheOtherRoles/README.md

 ## Time Master
 ### **Team: Crewmates**
-The Time Master can rewind the time.
+The Time Master has a time shield which he can activate.
+The time shield remains active for 3 seconds.\
+If a player trys to kill the Time Master while the time shield is active, the kill won't happen and the time will rewind for a set amount of time.\
+The kill cooldown of the killer won't be reset, so the Time Master has to make sure that the game won't result in the same situation.\
 The Time Master won't be affected by the rewind.\
-If set in the options, players will be revived during the time rewind.\
+\
+**NOTE:**
-Only movement and kills are affected (not cooldowns, meetings, tasks, ...)
+- Only movement and kills are affected (not cooldowns, meetings, tasks, ...)
+- A Vampire bite will trigger the rewind.
+If the Time Master misses shielding the bite, he can still shield the kill which happens a few seconds later.
+- If the Time Master was bitten and has his shield active before when a meeting is called, he survives but the time won't be rewinded.
+- If the Time Master has a Medic shield, he won't rewind.

 ### Game Options
 | Name | Description |